ocochard/cmonit/docs/project-plan.md

 - ❌ Overkill for single-server deployment
 - ✅ Better for very large deployments (1000+ hosts)

-SQLite is perfect for small-to-medium deployments (<100 hosts).
+SQLite works for small-to-medium deployments (<100 hosts).
 If scaling becomes an issue, migration to PostgreSQL can be done later.

 ---